o3de/o3de.org/content/docs/user-guide/gems/reference/network/http-requestor.md

 The HttpRequestor Gem uses the [AWS C++ SDK](https://github.com/aws/aws-sdk-cpp) to provide the Http(s) client.
 You don't need to provide AWS credentials or account information to use this Gem.

-However, if you are not running on AWS EC2 compute its recommended that you turn off the [AWS_EC2_METADATA_DISABLED](https://github.com/aws/aws-sdk-cpp/blob/main/aws-cpp-sdk-core/source/client/ClientConfiguration.cpp#L104) environment variable.
-This will prevent any reach out the AWS EC2 Instance Metadate Service (IMDS), which may occur to retrieve configuration, region and credential information.
-Requests to EC2 IMDS will fail on non EC2 compute leading to delays and wasted network resources.
+However, if your project is not running on Amazon EC2 compute, it's recommended that you turn off the [AWS_EC2_METADATA_DISABLED](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) environment variable.
+This will prevent any calls to the Amazon EC2 Instance Metadata Service (IMDS) from attempting to retrieve configuration, region, and credential information.
+Requests to IMDS will fail if you are not using EC2, leading to delays and wasted network resources.

 ```
 set AWS_EC2_METADATA_DISABLED=true